veda2wratha/Android-Interview-Quetions/README.md

 ## Common Interview Quetions

 - Tell me about your self?
-- Why you are loocking for a job change?
+- Why you are looking for a job change?
   > I are looking for better career prospects, professional growth and work opportunities.
 You want a change in career direction.
 You are looking for new challenges at work.
 You were made redundant or the company closed down.